sillybytes/sillybytes/posts/whats_wrong_with_java.md

-benefit of this is having the *GC* taking care of the memory instead of having to remember to manually free memory, then you're wrong, there are ways to statically take care of that, without having the *GC* behemoth eating your CPU time every time, but I'll get to that in a moment.
+benefit of this is having the *GC* taking care of the memory instead of having to remember to manually free memory, then you're wrong, there are ways to statically take care of that, without having the *GC* behemoth eating your CPU time, but I'll get to that in a moment.

 By the way, Tony Hoare himself calls *NULL* the ["Billion-Dollar mistake"](https://en.wikipedia.org/wiki/Nullable_type#Compared_with_null_pointers).